The Basics: Overview

 Limit the amount of alcohol you keep at home.

-This way you won’t be tempted to go over the drinking limit you set for yourself when you are at home.
+If you don’t keep a lot of alcohol around, you won’t be tempted to go over the drinking limit you set for yourself when you’re at home.

 Make a list of reasons not to drink.